Twitter to launch 280 character tweets - but just because you can, doesn’t mean you should!

-Social media and news sites are awash with excitement following the announcement by Twitter that it is trialling a longer character limit to help users to "easily express themselves".
+Social media and news sites are awash with excitement following the announcement by Twitter that it now offers a longer character limit to help users to "easily express themselves".
 Head of PR and Social, Adam Tuckwell, challenges marketers to consider their audience and content type before embracing the latest update.

-Twitter currently limits tweets to 140 characters, but has doubled that to 280 characters for a small group of users.
+Twitter has always limited tweets to 140 characters, but has doubled that to 280 characters.
 Whilst this may come as welcome news to those who are keen to express themselves but who struggle to pack their thoughts and messages into 140 characters, marketers should be wary of composing longer and longer messages.

 "Trying to cram your thoughts into a tweet - we've all been there, and it's a pain," Twitter product manager Aliza Rosen wrote.
 But sharing short notifications is what made the platform so appealing in the first place and marketers should be wary as analysis suggest it is what people want.